shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

       + Using an adequately funded account
 ```

 The information and ABI of the deployed contract is present in the `/build/contract` directory as `Election.json`.
-Inforamation like contract address, network info etc. could be found here.
+Information like the contract address, network info, etc. could be found here.

-## Building user interface for interacting with the blockchain
+# Building the UI for interacting with the blockchain

-* Make `src` directory where we will keep all our `web 2` files, for interacting with the blockchain.
+* Make a `src` directory where we will keep all our files for interacting with the blockchain.
 * Go to the `src` directory using `cd src`
 * Make a new file `server.js` .
 Put the following code inside the file.